-Recently, I found myself on a hike around the Bow Lake in Banff, Canada.
-The Bow Glacier Falls trail offered breathtaking views of the mountain-surrounded Bow Lake and the magnificent Bow Glacier.
-Sitting on a boulder, I enjoyed the spectacular panorama of the Bow Glacier Falls, while listening to the glacier outflow rambling past me into the Bow Lake.
+One of my favorite “in the moment” experiences took place on a hike in Banff, Canada.
+After hiking up the mountainous Bow Glacier Falls trail, I sat down on a boulder to enjoy a spectacular views of the Bow Lake and Bow Glacier.
+Gazing over the vast panorama of the trail ending in a glacial waterfall I listened to the rambling song of the glacier outflow.
 The moment was remarkable, with warm sunshine dancing on my face through the diamond sparkles of waterfall mist.
-I sat alone in silence, waiting on the rest of my family to make their way through uneven rocky surfaces, feeling more serene than I had all year.
+I sat alone, in silence, waiting on the rest of my family to make their way through uneven rocky surfaces.
+I felt more serene than I had all year.
+Although it only took minutes for others to catch up with me, it felt like hours.
 My camera was already out, but I decided to wait on taking a picture and continued to sit still, savoring the experience.

 As if on cue, my husband came up behind me.
-On hearing him approach, I turned with an urge to seize that moment with his Samsung camera-phone.
-I knew that no photo could come close to capturing what I saw and felt, but I wanted to quickly document the experience, so that I could transport myself back to that blissful moment every time I looked at the photo.
-My husband understood that I wanted to capture an important memory and obliged me by taking the above photo.
-At other times, he is not so obliging because he believes that taking pictures often interferes with the experience.
+On hearing him approach, I turned with an urge to seize that moment.
+I knew that no photo could come close to capturing what I saw and felt, but I wanted to document the experience.
+Sometimes a photo does help me transport back to a blissful memory.
+My husband understood and took the photo in the caption of this post.
+At other times, he’s not so obliging because he believes that taking pictures will disturb the experience.

 I am also guilty of taking pictures specially for social media.
 This exercise usually makes me more concerned about how others will respond to my posts, instead of enhancing the experience.
 My favorite photos, however, are the ones which I keep as private memories and do not share with the world.
-For this reason, I will only share below the photos my husband took of the Bow Glacier Falls Trail.
-They happen to picture the hike better than the ones I took for my own use.
+Below are some photos of the Bow Glacier Falls Trail.

 How about you?
 What kind of pictures do you take and why?